 -The Zero Carb Bread Recipe is under this Stuffing Recipe-

 Carnivore Bread Keto Stuffing

 - 1 Whole Carnivore Loaf or keto bread of your choosing dived into 1/4-1/2 cubes.
-(Get the Carnivore recipe below or on Jonathan's Instagram)
+(Get the Carnivore recipe below the recipe card)

 - 24 oz of cooked and chopped chicken thigh